 Documentation and Tools for Utilizing NRCS Soils Data

-The STATSGO data set consists of a broad based inventory of soil and nonsoil areas that occur in a repeatable pattern on the landscape and that can be cartographically shown at the scale mapped.
-The soil maps for STATSGO are compiled by generalizing more detailed soil survey maps.
+The STATSGO2 data set consists of a broad based inventory of soil and nonsoil areas that occur in a repeatable pattern on the landscape and that can be cartographically shown at the scale mapped.
+The soil maps for STATSGO2 are compiled by generalizing more detailed soil survey maps.
 Where more detailed soil survey maps are note available, data on geology, topography, vegetation, and climate are assembled, together with Land Remote Sensing Satellite (LANDSAT) images.
 Map unit composition is determined by sampling areas on the more detailed maps and expanding the data statistically to characterize the whole map unit.
 The map data are collected in 1- by 2- degree topographic quadrangle units, merged, and distributed as statewide coverages.

 The SSURGO data set is more detailed and consists of georeferenced digital map data and computerized attribute data.
 The map data are in a 7.5 minute quadrangle format and include a detailed, field verified inventory of soils and nonsoil areas that normally occur in a repeatable pattern on the landscape and that can be cartographically shown at the scale mapped.
 Sometimes a special soil features layer (point and line features) is included.
 This layer displays the location of features too small to delineate at the mapping scale, but that are large enough and contrasting enough to significantly influence use and management.
 The soil map units are linked to attributes in the Map Unit Interpretations Record relational data base, which gives the proportionate extent of the component soils and their properties.